jmjos/ratatoskr/README.md

 Here, we provide a quick tutorial.
 For in-depth instructions, please visit the [documentation](docs/TOC.md).

-## Documentation

-Take a look at the [documentation table of contents](docs/TOC.md).
-This documentation is bundled with the project which makes it available for offline reading and provides a useful starting point for any documentation you want to write about your project.

 ## Contributing
 If you wish to contribute, please contact me at my univeristy email address jan.joseph@ovgu.de.
 We offer student development jobs for students from Magdeburg.